inventhouse/cookery/Recipes/Riiiibs.md

 Ribs
 ----
 Back ribs are meatier and cook more quickly, but country or st. louis spareribs work too, they just take longer to be as tender.
-I always make at least two racks, since it isn't really any more work; then I vaccuum-seal and freeze any extra.
+I always make at least two racks, since it isn't really any more work; then I vacuum-seal and freeze any extra.

 Rib rub
 -------